ybenita1234/DataScienceCalss/README.md

 ***def play(self):*** This is the game loop which does the following:

-1. Wait for user mouse click: a new column or new game.
+1. Wait for the user mouse click: a new column or new game.
-2. Insert a coin to the chose column or start a new game.
+2. Insert a coin to the chosed column or start a new game.
 3. Repeat the process for player 1 and then 2 continually until there is a winner or the board is filled.
 4. Return the winner or game over status.